Hannoob/ROPvsSolid/README.md

 I am aware that there is some debate on the topic of testing.
 I work from the assumption that if code is not testable, it is not good code.
-I assume that if code is testable, but not tested, it is not good code.
+I assume that if code is testable, but not tested, it is also not good code.
-Finally, I assume that if tests are brittle or difficult to write, they will not be written or maintained, causing bad code.
+Finally, I assume that if tests are brittle or difficult to write, they will not be written or maintained, resulting in bad code.

 ## A classic SOLID example, how to write good code

-In this post, we will not focus on any of the specific principals and their applications, but rather examine the structure and tests of a "typical" project designed according to these principals.
-(This is code for: "I don't quite understand every one of these principals but I feel like my code looks similar to the examples I have seen")
+In this post, we will not focus on any of the specific principals and their applications, but rather examine the structure and tests of a "typical" project designed according to some of these principals.

-### 1. Typically external dependencies and large pieces of logic are hiden behind interfaces.
+### 1. Typically external dependencies and large pieces of logic are hidden behind interfaces

 In this example, we have a simple interface over a class that accesses some database.